rugix/meta-rugix/README.md

 ## Provided Layers

 The layer [`meta-rugix-core`](./meta-rugix-core/) provides everything required for installing Rugix Ctrl and building Rugix-compatible update bundles.
-In addition the following board-specific layers are provided:
+In addition the following board-specific layers (Rugix BSP layers) are provided:

 - [`meta-rugix-rpi-tryboot`](./meta-rugix-rpi-tryboot/): BSP layer for Raspberry Pi with [`tryboot`](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#fail-safe-os-updates-tryboot)-based A/B updates (official A/B update mechanism of Raspberry Pi).
 This requires Raspberry Pi 4 (CM4, Raspberry Pi 400) or newer.
 - [`meta-rugix-rpi-uboot`](./meta-rugix-rpi-uboot/): BSP layer for Raspberry Pi with U-Boot-based A/B updates.
 This is meant as a reference implementation.
 For actual field deployments, always use the `tryboot` integration.